Intellectual Property Rights Management

 Intellectual Property Rights Management Policy

 Wistron places great importance on the management of intellectual capital.
-We have strengthened our R&D capabilities, introduced high value added products and technical services for innovative functions, and improved manufacturing efficiency and quality through the intellectual property rights management policy.
+We have strengthened our R&D capabilities, introduced high value-added products and technical services for innovative functions, and improved manufacturing efficiency and quality through the intellectual property rights management policy.
 Wistron establishes, accumulates, maintains, and manages a comprehensive IP portfolio for the future.
-Furthermore, we use risk management to enhance the competitive capabilities of the Company and increase profits.
-In the future, we will continue to implement our intellectual capital management plan by integrating the Company’s strategic considerations and operating goals to implement the real time production, management, and monetization of intellectual property rights.
+Furthermore, Wistron uses risk management to enhance our competitiveness and increase profitability.
+In the future, Wistron will continue to leverage our intellectual capital management plan by integrating Wistron’s strategic considerations and operating goals to ensure the production, management, and monetization of intellectual property rights.

 Wistron's principles regarding intellectual property rights management are as follows: